 - It is worth finding out how your removals company deals with unforeseen delays.
 Will they agree to come the following day to complete the move, what additional fees would this incur, and can they provide storage options for your belongings if necessary?

-- If you are taking out a mortgage, talk to you solicitor about drawing down mortgage funds ahead of your completion day, so that any delays will happen in advance of your move.
+- If you are taking out a mortgage, talk to your solicitor about drawing down mortgage funds ahead of your completion day, so that any delays with the mortgage will happen in advance of your move.

 - If you are a buyer who is chain free, you do not have to complete and move house on the same day.
 If it means less pressure on you to rush things through, you could complete one day and move the next.